divyanshsaraswat/Decoders_Customer_Churn_HclTech/README.md

 - Error: `STACK_GLOBAL requires str` - pickle compatibility issue between Python versions

 **Impact**:
+- Model pickel's predictions has been verified by random test-cases in the notebook attached itself.
 - Model cannot be loaded in production environment
 - Application fails to make predictions
 - Requires manual intervention to fix version conflicts